WordPress Permalinks Settings

 htaccess.txt“).
 Once the file is uploaded to your weblog’s directory, rename it with your FTP software.
 Most FTP Clients should provide you a way to rename files this.

-- Also Note: Files that begin with a dot (“
+- Finally, files that begin with a dot (“

 .“) like “

 .htaccess” are hidden on most servers by default.
-Consult the userguide or FAQ of the FTP software you use to find out how to have the software display these hidden files, and also how to use the software to change file permissions, rename files, etc. For more information on all of this see Changing File Permissions.
+Consult the userguide or FAQ of the FTP software you use to find out how to have the software display these hidden files, and also how to use the software to change file permissions, rename files, etc. In conclusion, for more information on all of this see Changing File Permissions.

 WordPress Permalinks Settings by Visualmodo